Welcome to Wondiverse

 Sarah HaydenAdvisory Board

 Sarah, a social worker and equine-assisted psychotherapist, specialises in autism, neurodivergence, adoption, and complex family dynamics.
-A public speaker and author, she volunteers by counselling refugees and providing emotional support during bushfire seasons.
+She is The Mayor of Golden Plains Shire, a public speaker and author of bestseller book, Parenting Different, she volunteers by counselling refugees and providing emotional support during bushfire seasons.
 Neurodivergent herself, Sarah was diagnosed with ADHD at 48.
 She’s the mother of five, including actress and advocate Chloé Hayden.

 Sarah Young